 Make sense?
 For a Magikarp, one piece scoring 25 points will get you that floppy fish.
-For a Porygon-Z, you're going to have to pull out three amazing 90 point pieces.
-Only a single Pokemon can be captured per-piece.
+For a Porygon-Z, you're going to have to pull out an amazing 95 point piece, which will probably require direct ancestry from Leonardo Da Vinci.

 Types of Art and How We Score It:

 We're open to pretty much any art form you can think of.
-Drawing, Painting, Sculpting, Modelling, and the wide variety of computer-based art such as 3D Models, Banners, Sprites and Animation.
+Drawing, Painting, Sculpting, Modeling, and the wide variety of computer-based art such as 3D Models, Banners, Sprites and Animation.

 Below is some general advice on what Curators look for in each of the art forms, to help maximize your score.

-To obtain the highest amount of points with these techniques, we would need to see at least half of the desired Pokemon if it is the main focal point, if not, it needs to be completely visable.
+To obtain the highest amount of points with these techniques, we would need to see at least half of the desired Pokemon if it is the main focal point, if not, it needs to be completely visible.
 A clear light source, or sources should you have more than one, should be included along with shadows.
-You should also use various line thickness and shading technicques to give your artwork depth and dimension.
-If you're drawing with a penicl, don't smudge the lead.
+You should also use various line thickness and shading techniques to give your artwork depth and dimension.
+If you're drawing with a pencil, don't smudge the lead.
 This is smudging, not shading.
 If this is the effect you want, use a tortillon or tissue/toilet paper.
-Color is not needed, however, if you decide to use color, it needs to be used in the shading as well.
+Color is not needed; however, if you decide to use color, it needs to be used in the shading as well.